amorist/awesome/README.md

 ## HTML

+- [Kirilllive/ASCII_Art_Paint](https://github.com/Kirilllive/ASCII_Art_Paint) - The editor for ASCII-graphics, combining a graphical editor and an image to text converter.
+Decorate your text and surprise your readers with an original social media post or blog post using ASCII gra
 - [getpelican/pelican](https://github.com/getpelican/pelican) - Static site generator that supports Markdown and reST syntax.
 Powered by Python.
 - [jiba-plus/web](https://github.com/jiba-plus/web) - https://jiba.plus
 - [mdbootstrap/Tailwind-Elements](https://github.com/mdbootstrap/Tailwind-Elements) - 𝙃𝙪𝙜𝙚 collection of Tailwind components, sections and templates 😎 - FREE for commercial use